MilanKalkenings/small_machine_learning_projects/README.md

-# collection of small scale deep learning projects
+# collection of small machine learning projects

 ## unet transfer
 - implementation of a (small) unet architecture